How Long Will an Unpaid Traffic Ticket Hold My License?

 Various employers may consider convictions and points for different periods of time, depending on company policy.

 Get Help Clearing the Hold from Your Driver’s License

-As a Los Angeles traffic ticket attorney, I have handled thousands of traffic tickets with failures to appear for my clients, helped them get back their driver’s license, and done so in a way to help them pay the lowest fines possible in traffic court.
+As a Los Angeles traffic ticket attorney, I have handled thousands of traffic tickets with failures to appear for my clients.
+I can help you get your driver’s license back in a way to help you pay the lowest fines possible in traffic court.

-If you need help getting your license back and resolving your traffic ticket without the hassle of GC Services, you can reach me personally for a free consultation here:
+If you need help getting your license back and resolving your traffic ticket, text me at 949-973-6478.